 Due to high demand for our lawyers, we charge consultation fees.
-The fee to meet with an Associate is $149+HST.
+However, we do not charge consultation fees for residential real estate, or legal aid clients.
+For all other cases, the fee to meet with an Associate is $149+HST.
 The fee to meet with Ryan Keeney is $349+HST.
 Learn more here.

 Legal fees can feel like a complicated and stressful topic.
 But knowing a little bit about how legal fees work can help avoid a lot of confusion.